 Cập nhật lần cuối: | Xem tất cả Tài liệu

-If you provide an email address to Let’s Encrypt when you create your account, we’ll automatically send you expiry notices when your certificate is coming up for renewal.
-We send the first notice at 20 days before your certificate expires, and more notices at 10 days and 1 day before it expires.
+If you provide an email address to Let’s Encrypt when you create your account, we’ll do our best to automatically send you expiry notices when your certificate is coming up for renewal.
+We try to send the first notice at 20 days before your certificate expires, and more notices at 10 days and 1 day before it expires.
+We recommend that you rely on your ACME client to automatically renew your certificates, and only use these expiry notices as a warning to check on your automation.

 When You Get an Expiration Email